datduong/ClassifyFovealHypoplasia/README.md

 ### Train classifier with generated images.

 Please use [this GAN model]() to make fake images.
 Because fake images can only be trained from the real images, we will not be considering metadata.
-Scripts to train a classifier with fake images are also [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts)
+Scripts to train a classifier using both real and fake images are [here](https://github.com/datduong/ClassifyFovealHypoplasia/tree/master/Experiment/Scripts).

 ### Example of training.